New Amsterdam Theatre: Office stories

 The office stories along the 42nd Street elevation are three bays wide.
 The fourth through sixth stories contain simple fenestration, but the seventh-story windows are taller than those on the three preceding stories.
 On the seventh story there is a frieze with winged heads below it, as well as pilasters topped by capitals with floral decorations.
 Grendellis and Ricci designed terracotta panels for the arched pediments above the seventh-story windows, which represent dance, declamation, and song.
 At the ninth story, decorated pilasters flank the windows, and a frieze runs above the windows, with the year "1903" carved into it.

 The tenth story contains a central projecting dormer, containing a decorated pediment, as well as a smaller dormer in either of the side bays.
 The peak of the central dormer contains a mask with garlands.
 It was originally flanked by representations of drama and music.
 These figures held up a shield silhouetted against the sky.
-Herts & Tallant chose not to include a cornice on the facade, since they felt such a feature was unsuitable for office buildings.
+Herts & Tallant did not include a cornice on the facade, since they felt such a feature was unsuitable for office buildings.

 Interior

 The New Amsterdam Theatre was among the first non-high-rise buildings in New York City with a steel superstructure.
 The structural frame is made of 2000 ST of steel.
 According to a 1903 source, the frame is made of approximately 270,000 steel pieces, which required about 7,500 engineering drawings.
-There were also 57 cantilevers and 38 electric elevators.
+There were originally also 57 cantilevers and 38 electric lifts (including elevators).
 The side walls of the office wing are non-bearing walls.
 The tower wing was used as offices for Klaw and Erlanger and later Florenz Ziegfeld Jr.

 The theater was also mechanically advanced for its time, with heating, cooling, and vacuum-cleaning systems, as well as a fireproof structural frame.
 The auditorium alone had a volume of 400,000 ft3 and was indirectly heated by fans in the subbasement.
 The ventilation system included air plenums on 41st Street, a 10 ft fan, a silk filter, and a heater that moistened the air to natural levels of humidity.
 The air could be completely changed in ten minutes.
 Air was distributed through the floors and walls, and it was exhausted through disc fans above the auditorium.
 Three telephone systems were installed to allow communications between different parts of the theater.
 These mechanical systems were completely replaced between 1995 and 1997.
 The new mechanical systems do not intrude upon the original design, except for a light grid above the proscenium of the auditorium.